ragnarouk/Arkitekto/pages/subjects.md

 ---
-title: Keywords
+title: Subjects
 layout: cloud
-permalink: /keywords.html
+permalink: /subjects.html
 # Default subject page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.subjects-fields"
 # a cloud visualization will be added below the content in this file
 cloud-fields: site.data.theme.subjects-fields
 ---

-## Keywords
+## Browse Subjects

-Use this word cloud visualization to browse keywords.
+Use this word cloud visualization to browse subjects and terms.
 Word size is determined by frequency and all words link to a corresponding collection search.